cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 ## Optimum Number of Clusters

 The optimum number of clusters can be found manually in a number of ways using techniques above.
-Within the toolkit we provide an implementation of one of the most common methods for caluculating the optimum number of clusters:
+Within the toolkit we provide an implementation of one of the most common methods for calculating the optimum number of clusters:

 ### `.ml.clust.elbow`